Table of Contents

 Nidhogg is named after a special Old Norse term for the loss of honor and the status of a villain – níð.
 Nidhogg was a villain and a menace to all of existence.

 In Norse legends, Nidhogg is said to have had a brood of other minor reptilian monsters who helped him gnaw at the roots of Yggdrasil for all eternity.
 Given that Yggdrasil was the World Tree that kept the Nine Realms of the Universe bound together, Nidhogg’s actions were literally gnawing at the roots of the cosmos.

 The Norse idea of an afterlife is very different from that of other cultures and religions.
 There, the heaven-like afterlife, called Valhalla and/or Fólkvangr, is full of battles, feasts, and alcohol while the hell-like afterlife – called Hel after its overseer – is described as a cold, mundane, and boring place.

 This is something that one particular Nidhogg myth stands in contrast with.
 In the Náströnd poem (translated as The Shore of Corpses), Nidhogg resides over a particular part of Hel where adulterers, murderers, and perjurers are punished.

-However, while the Náströnd poem is a part of the 13th century Poetic Edda of the Icelandic author Snorri Sturluson, Nidhogg’s role in the underworld is generally ascribed to the Christian influence during that period.
+However, while the Náströnd poem is a part of the Poetic Edda, Nidhogg’s role in the underworld is generally ascribed to the Christian influence during that period.

 In virtually all other Norse descriptions of Hel or Helheim, the Norse underworld isn’t a place of active torture and punishment but just a realm of eternal boredom and uneventfulness.
 So, the most likely hypothesis here is that the Christian influence of the time led to “the big scary monster” Nidhogg being associated with a more Christianized version of the Norse underworld.